 What are your project’s objectives?
 Objectives support and refine your goals, breaking them down into smaller steps.
 Objectives are specific, quantifiable actions your project will complete to achieve your stated goal.
 Each objective should be “SMART:” Specific, Measurable, Achievable, Relevant, and Time-bound.

-Develop and acceptable restoration alternative by June 2017 by working with neighboring homeowners and park patrons to assess their values and address their concerns and incorporate their goals and knowledge of the site.

 Conduct two additional assessments by December 2016 – a flood risk assessment and a saltwater intrusion assessment – that will build upon earlier assessments and detail modeling for acceptable alternatives for restoration at this site.

+Develop, with stakeholders, 2-3 designs for an alternatives analysis by June 2017 incorporating the flood risk assessmentand saltwater intrusion assessment. .

 What are the assumptions and constraints that could impact whether you achieve your objectives?
 Assumptions and constraints are external conditions that are not under the direct control of the project, but directly impact the outcome of the project.
 These may include subsequent availability of funding, public acceptance of the project, land use constraints, geomorphic factors, additional expenses, delays, etc. How will you address these issues if they arise?

 The major uncertainty associated with this project is the willingness of the local community to support this project.
 The impact may range from an increased effort that was unforeseen or production of support materials to withdrawal of the project.
-All efforts will be made and support utilized to prevent and avoid this from occurring.
+All efforts will be made, and support utilized, to prevent and avoid this from occurring.

 Project Details.
 Please answer the questions below and all pertinent supplemental questions at the end of the application form.